-It affects a person’s unconscious thinking and decision making, and eventually can be linked to mundane or consequential discriminatory actions.
-Behaviors that can range from poor social interactions with someone of the opposite gender to avoiding a coworker because of their sexual identity.
+Unresolved racism affects a person’s unconscious thinking and decision-making and eventually results in mundane or consequential discriminatory actions.
+Such behavior can range from poor social interactions with someone of the opposite gender to avoiding a coworker because of their sexual identity.
+Many times, adults have implicit biases that influence their children.
+There is no surety that a child will absorb the same prejudices as their parents.
+However, parents, siblings, extended family, and legal guardians play a significant role in influencing their child’s belief patterns.

 Written by Brielle R. Buford